 Light for the diameter

-The 9.8 mm Sterling Evolution Velocity
+While the 9.8 mm Sterling Evolution Velocity

-, weighing 62 g/m, hovers at the lighter end of our workhorse rope classification.
-This allows it to have a long lifespan without being too burdensome to carry.
-It provides the ideal balance of durability and smooth handling while keeping the price relatively low as well.
-This earns it our accolades for the best value climbing rope.
-This rope can be used for any climbing discipline, from ice to difficult sport climbing, and is versatile enough for the well-rounded climber to bring along on every new mission.
+can be used for any climbing discipline, from ice to difficult sport climbing, and is versatile enough for the well-rounded climber to bring along on every new mission.
 We recommend it as someone's first climbing rope, the rope for someone who will only own one rope, or as part of a rope quiver to bring out for the hang-dog days.

 Read Full Review: Sterling Evolution Velocity